One of the fields at WoodHouse Moor just after rain

 Food and Drink

 The northern and southern corners of the park are entry points to a treasure trove of local business, eateries and watering holes.
 At the northern end, on Woodhouse Lane, you could eat out all day.
-Breakfast or brunch at LS6 cafe; followed by a vegan lunch at Hyde Park Book Club; finished with something a little more meaty for dinner at Oranaise.
+A vegan lunch at Hyde Park Book Club; finished with something a little more meaty for dinner at Oranaise.
 For those that want a quick takeaway we recommend walking north east of the park down Woodhouse Street; you’ll stumble across 6 takeaways in under half a kilometre.

 To wash the grub down our choice pubs can be found at the top and bottom of Woodhouse Lane – ideal options if you’re not in the middle of the park when the thirst begins to bite.
 At the top is the Hyde Park pub, a cornerstone of the local area and one of the most iconic pubs in Leeds.
 It’s been there for over a century and continues to bring people together over a well-poured pint to this day.
 At the bottom is The Library, an impressive pub exterior that also packs a punch with quality food, drink and entertainment inside – the Lending Room hosts live music and comedy for just a few quid entry.
 Both pubs form part of the infamous Otley Run.